 The berries can be red, black or white and many colors in between.
 The color of the fruit doesn’t determine the mulberry species.

 - Morus ruba – They are native to North America and are mostly red.

 - Morus nigra – They are native to southwest Asia and the Iberian Peninsula and are typically dark purple and black.

-- Morus alba L – According to the USDA Forest Service, in North America, the white hybridizes with the native red mulberry to produce white mulberry fruits.
+- Lastly, the Morus alba L – According to the USDA Forest Service, in North America, the white hybridizes with the native red mulberry to produce white mulberry fruits.

 There are 68 varieties of mulberries found in different parts of the world.
 Here are some popular varieties: